Stallings automata for free-times-abelian groups: intersections and index: Enriched automata

 \section{Enriched automata}

-In this section we briefly survey the basics on the classical Stallings automata to then develop our enriched theory (restricted to free-times-abelian groups $\Fta$, see \cite{DelgadoExtensionsFreeGroups2017,DelgadoStallingsAutomataFree2019} for a more general and detailed account, including the case of semidirect products).
+In this section we briefly survey the basics on the classical Stallings automata, to then develop our enriched theory (restricted to free-times-abelian groups $\Fta$, see \cite{DelgadoExtensionsFreeGroups2017,delgado_Stallings_free_ext} for a more general and detailed account, including the case of semidirect products).

-The starting point of this geometric approach goes back to the eighties with the ideas of Serre, Stallings and others (see \cites{SerreTrees1980, StallingsTopologyFiniteGraphs1983}) interpreting the subgroups of the free group $\Free[n] =\pres{X}{-}$ as covering spaces of the bouquet of $n$ circles.
-This topological viewpoint was later reformulated in a more combinatorial way in terms of pointed $X$-automata --- that is, digraphs labelled by letters in $X$ with a distinguished (initial and terminal) vertex --- and can be summarized in \Cref{thm: Stallings bijection}; see \cite{KapovichStallingsFoldingsSubgroups2002, BartholdiRationalSubsetsGroups2010} for details and proofs.
+This geometric approach dates back to the 1980's, with the ideas of Serre, Stallings and others (see \cites{SerreTrees1980, StallingsTopologyFiniteGraphs1983}) interpreting the subgroups of the free group $\Free[n] =\pres{X}{-}$ as covering spaces of the bouquet of $n$ circles.
+This topological viewpoint was later reformulated in a more combinatorial way in terms of pointed $X$-automata --- that is, digraphs labeled by letters in $X$ with a distinguished (initial and terminal) vertex --- and can be summarized in \Cref{thm: Stallings bijection}; see \cite{KapovichStallingsFoldingsSubgroups2002, BartholdiRationalSubsetsGroups2010} for details and proofs.
 The precise notion of automaton used in this context is stated below.

 The \defin{involutive closure} of a set $X$ (usually understood as an alphabet) is the disjoint union $X^{\pm} \coloneqq X \sqcup X^{-1}$, where $X^{-1} \coloneqq \set{x^{-1} \st x\in X}$ is the set of \defin{formal inverses} of $X$.